pavelk2/social-feed/README.md

 If you don't need to show the feed from all the supported social networks, put the credentials only for those you need.
 <br/>
 The Facebook requires an access token in order to get the feed of the user (even if it is public).
-To use Facebook feed, please <a href="https://developers.facebook.com/apps">register an application</a>, generate a token and put it in  <em>fb_token</em>.<br/>
+To use Facebook feed, please <a href="https://developers.facebook.com/apps">register an application</a>, <a href="https://developers.facebook.com/tools/explorer/ ">generate a token</a> and put it in  <em>fb_token</em>.<br/>
 <strong>Attention!</strong> The current version of the plugin does not fully support IE browser.
 Please follow the process of solving issues for IE.